justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Allow templates to use the four main element API surfaces that can be expressed declaratively: children, attributes, properties, and event listeners.
-- Support building templates by composition
+- Support building templates by composition.
 - Extensibility: Allow for template behavior to be customized in controlled ways.
 - Robustness against security attacks like XSS, gadgets, and trusted object